Bachelor's Degree in Life Sciences

 - Strategic Challenges Facing Healthcare Manufacturers

-THE BASIC PRINCIPLES OF QUALITY MANAGEMENT: 2 hours
+THE FUNDAMENTALS OF QUALITY MANAGEMENT: 2 hours

-- Definitions and related vocabulary
+- Definitions and Related Vocabulary

 - The Challenges and Benefits

-- Standards, certification, and accreditation
+- Standards, Certification, and Accreditation

 THE PROCESS-BASED APPROACH: 3 hours

-- Process modeling
+- Process Representation

 - Process Management

-IMPROVEMENT CONTINUES: 3 hours
+IMPROVEMENT CONTINUOUS IMPROVEMENT: 3 hours

 - The Principles of Continuous Improvement